jvicius/MyDICollection/README.md

 # 🌌 Disney Infinity Collection Tracker

-A modern, fast, and 100% offline-first application built with **.NET MAUI** to easily manage and track your Disney Infinity collection.[cite: 4]
+A modern, fast, and 100% offline-first application built with **.NET MAUI** to easily manage and track your Disney Infinity collection.

 Whether you're hunting for figures at a retro game store or organizing your display at home, this app lets you know exactly what you own, what you're missing, and how many duplicates you have.